kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 ```

 Object routing is by Pod ownership.
 Each kubelet watches `PodCheckpoint` objects and acts only on
-those whose `spec.sourcePodName` resolves to a Pod it currently runs; objects for Pods on other
+those whose `spec.sourcePod.name` resolves to a Pod it currently runs; objects for Pods on other
 nodes are ignored.
-The creator may set `spec.sourcePodUID` to pin a specific instance (see below).
+The creator may set `spec.sourcePod.uid` to pin a specific instance (see below).
 For alpha the kubelet watches cluster-wide and filters locally — `PodCheckpoint` objects are
 low-volume, short-lived request objects, so this is acceptable; narrowing the watch with a
 node-scoped field selector is a non-breaking follow-up (see